IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Shielding

-For access into the cavern as quickly as possible after beam is interrupted is important for the overall efficiency of the experiment.
-Such down-time detracts from neutrino production.
+Access into the cavern as quickly as possible after beam is interrupted is important for the overall efficiency of the experiment.
 As a result one would like repairs or corrections that resulted in the beam shutoff to be taken care of as quickly as possible.
 This means that there should be as little delay as possible before entry is allowed to the caverns to correct the situation.

-Important, and in fact mandatory, is an environmental check by a Radiation Technician to assess the background present.
+An environmental check by a Radiation Technician to assess the background present is mandetory.
 It is the discretion of this individual to allow, or not, and the conditions for access to the caverns, based on radiation-safety requirements.

-Estimating the expected background levels is not a straightforward matter.
-Calculating the flux of neutrons entering the environment of the cavern is relatively easy, but the activation these neutrons caused is dependent on the material present, often on trace amounts of material, such as sodium in concrete, wall coverings, or flooring.
-As indicated before, sodium content of the base rocks has been established -- and is gratifyingly low, but material brought in to the cavern must receive a similar amount of scrutiny.
+Calculating the flux of neutrons entering the environment of the cavern is straightforward, but the activation these neutrons cause is dependent on the material present, often on trace amounts of material, such as sodium in concrete, wall coverings, or flooring.
+As indicated before, sodium content of the base rocks has been established to be low, but material brought in to the cavern must receive a similar amount of scrutiny.

-At present, we believe that sodium will be the primary source of short-term background, due to the 15 hour half-life of $^{24}$Na.
-We are investigating whether experience at high-energy accelerator facilities has identified other trace elements that should be monitored.
-However, if $^{24}$Na is the prime source of background, and access is not possible because of the radiation level from this isotope, its 15-hour half-life will mean that access to the caverns will be delayed by an unacceptable amount of time.
-Thus, it is clear that sodium in the IsoDAR environment must be minimized.
+At present, we believe that sodium will be the primary source of short-term background as well, due to the 15 hour half-life of $^{24}$Na (slow neutron capture on parent $^{23}$Na), and the wide-spread distribution of sodium throughout the cavern environment.
+12-hour $^{64}$Cu is another well-known radioactivity in accelerator environments.
+This material is found in the electric coils of magnets.
+These are quite localized, though, and could be adequately shielded.
+We are researching whether there are other possible isotopes that could contribute to this short-term background.

-Steel from magnets and beam pipes, could be another source of background, but these sources can be identified and shielded, starting with areas of known beam loss.

-We are in the process of calculating the contribution to prompt background by $^{24}$Na produced in the rocks, and if this level proves to be high we will increase the base shield to bring it down to acceptable levels.
-In addition, we will develop a protocol for analyzing materials brought into the IsoDAR areas to monitor activation levels, and minimize as much as possible the expected short-term background levels.